 Having happy employees extends to removing slavery, human trafficking and exploitation from any place where it may happen.
 It is estimated that globally there are over 40 million people in such circumstances so everyone should be aware of their responsibility to report concerns through the appropriate channels.

 Who we are and what we do?

-Now established as a leading UK provider of employee services, Personal Group brings together digital and more traditional individual communications which provide employees with access to their company benefits.
+We are a leading UK provider of employee services bringing together digital and more traditional individual communications to give employees easy access to their company benefits.

 We balance our user friendly, engaging technology and HR analytics, with a face-to–face launch of the client benefits programme backed up by marketing support from our client services team which creates a personalised benefits roll out for each of the employee sites.

 Working closely with our clients to deliver their benefits programme enables us to better understand both their needs and how they treat their staff, reaching further than a simple due diligence process might.

 Our talented and adaptable staff share the company values, providing the high levels of visibility and control that are expected.
 Our robust processes for new external supplier approval together with regular contact with existing ones, ensures our confidence that they meet our high standards.

 We strive to encourage the right behaviours by developing long term relationships with our key suppliers and maintain a weather-eye on their activities.

 There are rigorous procedures in place when we recruit employees which ensures that our right to work obligations are being met and regular pay benchmarking gives us the assurance that full and fair wages are being paid.